ACADEMIC OPPORTUNITIES AT CHEMICAL PATHOLOGY UCT-NHLS

 The medical and scientific fields of study in South Africa present a wide range of opportunities, including disorders ranging from those seen in developed countries to those typical of other places in the world where infectious diseases present a significant burden.
 Healthcare, teaching and research are under various authorities and funding is limited but there is a reasonable infrastructure though staff has waned and technology has lagged somewhat behind international standards.
 It is important to consider carefully whether the specialisation or academic studies discussed below are what is really desired and to begin preparations for these ahead of taking all the steps outlined below:

 For specialisation in chemical pathology (elsewhere termed clinical biochemistry or clinical chemistry), the route to follow is an application to the National Health Laboratory Service (NHLS) based in Johannesburg and coordinating the pathology training posts.
 The NHLS places an advertisement in the Sunday Times newspaper, reviews the applications and makes recommendations for interviews at the various teaching hospital laboratories.
 The NHLS runs a diagnostic laboratory service in C17 in Groote Schuur Hospital which is the referral hospital used for teaching and research by UCT.
 There is an extension of the service and academic activity at the Red Cross Children’s War Memorial Hospital.
 For specialisation there must also be a university student registration and the submission of a thesis at M Med level is a requirement for specialisation.
-Specialisation in clinical pathology has similar requirements but involves a rotation through several pathology disciplines.
-It is currently coordinated by a member of staff in chemical pathology.

 For academic studies such as BSc (Hons), MSc, PhD, MMed or for academic laboratory projects, the route is the university.
 The Division of Chemical Pathology of the University of Cape Town (UCT) is on the 6th level of the Falmouth Building that houses other pathology disciplines where laboratories often share equipment and expertise.
 There is scope for projects in a wide range of biochemical pursuits, including lipoproteins, enzymes and genetics.
 There are no funds assigned to be used for salary or equipment at the discretion of the division for students.
 Study funding will have to be sought and new equipment as well if essential for projects.
 Some funds are available for consumables from the MRC project on HDL and dyslipidaemias.
 Prospective students who are good candidates for a successful career will receive support from staff in these ventures and should preferably visit the premises before making a decision about academic studies.